sapphiredev/plugins/packages/phisherman/README.md

 ## Description

-With plugin-phisherman, you can have out of box integration with [Phisherman](https://phisherman.gg).
+With plugin-phisherman, you can have an out of the box integration with [Phisherman](https://phisherman.gg).

 ## Features